– Kevin Love

 Example of What You Could Say:

-Play two guest artist videos for students.
-In the first video, Kevin Love tells the story and introduces students to the main idea of the curriculum – everyone is going through something you can’t see.
-He offers students a model of vulnerability and begins to destigmatize anxiety, depression and other emotions that have been historically labeled as “negative” by our society.
-After playing Kevin’s video, you can ask if the students have any questions or you can share a thought specific to Kevin modeling vulnerability.
-After a very brief discussion, play the additional video that you have chosen ahead of time that you think will resonate with your students.
+Choose one or two videos to share with your students.
+The first video is helpful to share if you want to introduce Kevin and his story.
+The second video of Kevin is him speaking to the students to introduce the main idea of the curriculum – everyone is going through something you can’t see.
+He begins to destigmatize anxiety, depression and other emotions that have been historically labeled as “negative” by our society.
+After playing Kevin’s video(s), you can ask if the students have any questions or thoughts to share.
+After this initial discussion, play the additional guest artist video that you have chosen ahead of time that you think will resonate with your students.

 Example of What You Could Say: